Searching the catalogues

 Online versions of our catalogues of health-related collections are growing all the time.
 Users wishing to search online for hospitals and health-related archives may find the following information and advice useful.

-University of Nottingham Library Online Catalogue (UNLOC)
+University of Nottingham Library Catalogue (NUsearch)

 Collection Level Descriptions

 The Manuscripts Online Catalogue contains overall descriptions of each health-related manuscript collection.
 They can be accessed directly by clicking the arrow next to 'Discover the Collections' and choosing 'Browse by subject/type'.
 Select 'Health records'.
 This will retrieve a full list of all the collections in question.
 Alternatively, they can be browsed from the links in the Collections at Nottingham University Library page in this resource.

 Some manuscript collections have been catalogued in detail, giving descriptions of each individual item or bundle.
 These descriptions are available as part of the Manuscripts Online Catalogue .
 Not every collection has been catalogued to item level.

 Item descriptions can be retrieved by searching for the collection's reference number.
 For instance, in the Advanced Search in the Manuscripts Online Catalogue, type 'Uhg' into the 'Document Ref' field to retrieve all records from the Nottingham General Hospital collection.

 Alternatively, the whole scope of each collection can be browsed from any catalogue record within that collection.
 Click on the hyperlink in the Document Reference field to open the hierarchy tree.
 Alternatively, use the search strategies listed in the next section below to retrieve results from across a number of catalogues.